uploadcare/migro/README.rst

   --upload_base TEXT          Base URL for uploads.  [default:
                               https://upload.uploadcare.com/]

-  --throttling_timeout FLOAT  Number of seconds to wait for next upload
-                              request if it has been throttled. [default: 5]

   --from_url_timeout FLOAT    Number of seconds to wait till the file will be
                               processed by `from_url` upload.  [default: 30]